 We help those in material poverty mainly through our partnership with organizations that are better equipped to help those in need of food, housing, and job training to get out of material poverty.
 We try to help those in spiritual, relational, and vocational poverty directly with the ministries that we offer.

 In all of our events and groups we expect and welcome people who are at different places on their spiritual journey.
 If you are just checking out Christianity for the first time, are re-checking it after a hiatus, or have been going to church your whole life, know that you are welcome here.

-We are not primarily interested in getting more people to attend on Sunday mornings, we are interested in getting people to join us in our mission.
-We hope that through our service of people in this community there would be social, economic, and spiritual renewal and revitalization in the Rotterdam/Schenectady area.
+Our primary interest is to invite We are not primarily interested in getting more people to attend on Sunday mornings, we are interested in getting people to join us in our mission.
+We hope that through our service of to people in this community there would be social, economic, and spiritual renewal and revitalization in the Rotterdam/Schenectady our local area.